ShannanChen/ASPNet/README.md

 |                        | SE-ResNet18      | ASPNet18       | SE-ResNet32     | ASPNet32       |
 |:-------------          | :-------------   | :------------- | :-------------  | :------------- |
 |test accuracy(top1)     | 70.59%           | 72.16% (**)    | 73.69%          | 74.83% (**)    |

+### ASPNet18/32 ImageNet
+*The code will be published after the paper was accepted * .